Your Pre-eminent Centre for Arts and Culture

 - Student Experience.
 Students interested in music, drama, public history, architecture and other disciplines will have unique learning opportunities thanks to the CDCC.
 For example, students in Carleton’s Architectural Conservation and Sustainability program used new laser technology to document the building.
 The priority needs fund could help support special student internships and research positions at the centre.

-- Instruments and Equipment.
+- Instruments.
 Various large instruments — pianos, a harpsicord and a practice carillon — are finding homes at the centre.
 Donations help with the continued maintenance of these instruments.
 There is a special Friends of the Pipe Organ Fund to support the care and preservation of the centre’s 5,200-pipe Casavant.